AbdifatahMuse/HTML-Tutorial/README.md

 # HTML-Tutorial

-# In this lessons i Will teach you the HTML and how to use it.
+## In this lessons I will Teaching you how To Use the HTML.